 With more than 100 structures on the National Register of Historic Places, and about a dozen actually designated as National Historic Landmarks, it’s not difficult to learn something interesting while in Natchez.
 Besides seeing antebellum mansions like Glen Auburn, Rosalie, and Stanton Hall, you also need to take a solemn stroll about the Natchez Cemetery established in 1822.
 Its angelic stone statues, cast-iron fences, and sunken Confederate headstones will change you.

-Want to save your spending for something special?
+Want to save your spending on something special?
 Check out all the freebies in the city from wine tastings, browsing Antique Row, and catching mighty Mississippi River sunsets at Bluff Park.
 Don’t miss the Natchez National Historical Park where you can see many preserved, historic sites!

 When the day is done, you’re going to want a soft place to rest your head and hang up your party hat.
 Southern hospitality is alive and well in all of Natchez’s bed and breakfasts.
 Take your pick from places like Bisland House, which was built in the early 1900s; The Burn, with its weathered brick swimming pool and three acres of gardens; and Rising Sun, whose neighbors include Antique Row and downtown Natchez.
 Each one is ready to make you feel extra special and perhaps even toss a few extra eggs in your omelet.
 It’s the Southern way.